aneesh-joshi/Similarity-Learning-Evaluation-Scripts/final_report.md

 Then, they take the SQUAD dataset and break the context into sentences and labels each sentence as relevant or irrelevant.
 This new dataset is called SQUAD-T

+**How it works:**
+SQUAD dataset is for span level QA

+    passage: "Bob went to the doctor.
+He wasn't feeling too good"
+    question: "Who went to the doctor"
+    span: "*Bob* went to the doctor.
+He wasn't feeling too good"

+This can be remodelled such that:

+	question : "Who went to the doctor" doc1 : "Bob went to the doctor." relevance : 1 (True)

+	question : "Who went to the doctor" doc2 : "He wasn't feeling too good" relevance : 0 (False)

+Effectively, we get a really big good dataset in the QA domain.
+The converted file is almost 110 MB.

 [TODO add table here]

 The new model, BiDAF-T is then trained on SQUAD-T. It gets **MAP : 0.75** on WikiQA test set.